babatana/csinparallel-image/README.md

 `local.yml`.
 It then runs any plays in that file.
 Our `local.yml` file contains one task which finds all `.yaml` files in `updates/` and includes their tasks if the version number they are associated with is greater than the version reported by the Pi.
-It then runs these plays in order by version number (see [UPDATE.md](https://stogit.cs.stolaf.edu/hd-image/hd-image/blob/master/UPDATE.md) for a note about version numbering).
+It then runs these plays in order by version number.
 After every update check a report is sent to the PiTracker server.

 ## Creating Your Own Copy of the Image
 The image uses Ansible to minimize the amount of work you have to do to set up your image.